anmol1vw13/anmol1vw13.github.io/_posts/2021-03-03-gojek-kafka-cluster-google-live-migration-learnings.md

 ### The positives
 The last week of February was THE WEEK where we got to learn a lot about kafka.

-This was also the week, were the whole team paired together all the time which in turn contributed to strengthening the bond.
+This was also the week, were the whole team paired together all the time, which in turn contributed to strengthening the bond.

 Kudos to such production issues!! 🤪

-## Helpful Pages
+## Helpful Links

 * [https://betterprogramming.pub/a-simple-apache-kafka-cluster-with-docker-kafdrop-and-python-cf45ab99e2b9](https://betterprogramming.pub/a-simple-apache-kafka-cluster-with-docker-kafdrop-and-python-cf45ab99e2b9)
 * [https://bravenewgeek.com/tag/leader-election/](https://bravenewgeek.com/tag/leader-election/)